 An incredible opportunity to be in Greenville in a new home and be able to walk to shop and have immediate access to all major highways, and less than 30 minutes to Philadelphia airport.

-Click here for: YOUTUBE DRONE VIDEO LINK: Crooked Billet
+Click here for video: Crooked Billet

 Click here for: PRESS RELEASE DATED 9.5.17